hashicorp/terraform-provider-hcp/contributing/writing-tests.md

 takes a bit longer to merge, but it most definitely is not a blocker for contributions.

+## Acceptance Tests Take a While to Run

+These acceptance tests create real resources, some of which can take up to 15-20 minutes each to spin up and tear down.
+For this reason, we urge contributors to consolidate acceptance tests on related resources in one test file.
+For example, the `resource_vault_cluster_test.go` reuses one test config to test the Vault cluster resource, the Vault cluster datasource, and the dependent Vault cluster admin token resource.
+This helps speed up the acceptance test runtime by creating a Vault cluster, the most time-intensive resource, only once.

 ## Running an Acceptance Test

 Acceptance tests can be run using the `testacc` target in the